 - 1 Tablespoon thyme leaves stripped from stems

-- 1 T Joe's Stuff Seasoning or your favorite cajun spice mix plus more to taste
+- 1 T Joe's Stuff Seasoning or your favorite cajun spice mix (plus more to taste if desired)

 - 1 quart heavy cream (Paleo/Whole30 use 2-14 oz cans coconut cream)